tkngch/vienna/README.md

 Notable features are:

-- Simple and clean design
+- Simple and clean, responsive design with bootstrap
-- Client side source code highlighting
+- Source code highlighting with Pygments
-- Support for tags
-- Responsive design
-- Font Awesome icons
+- Side bar with author info and list of tags

 ## Installation